shikokuchuo/ichimoku/README.md

 charts’.
 Static and interactive visualizations with tools for creating, backtesting and development of quantitative ‘ichimoku’ strategies.
-As described in Sasaki (1996, ISBN:4925152009), the technique is a refinement on candlestick charting originating from Japan, now in widespread use in technical analysis worldwide.
+As described in Sasaki (1996, ISBN:4925152009), the technique is a refinement on candlestick charting, originating from Japan and now in widespread use in technical analysis worldwide.
 Translating as ‘one-glance equilibrium chart’, it allows the price action and market structure of financial securities to be determined ‘at-a-glance’.